Trident Pyramid Networks: The importance of processing at the feature pyramid level for better object detection: Experiments

 As detection head, we use the one-stage detector head from RetinaNet \citep{lin2017focal}, with $1$ or $4$ hidden layers in both classification and bounding box subnets.
 We follow the implementation and settings from \cite{wu2019detectron2}, except that the last layer of the subnets has kernel size $1$ (instead of $3$) and that we normalize the losses per feature map (instead of over the whole feature pyramid).

 We train our models with the AdamW optimizer \citep{loshchilov2017decoupled} with weight decay $10^{-4}$ using an initial learning rate of $10^{-5}$ for the backbone parameters and an initial learning rate of $10^{-4}$ for the remaining model parameters.
+We use the same data augmentation scheme as in \cite{carion2020end}.

-Our main experiment results in Subsection~\ref{sec:tpn_experiments} are obtained by using the 3x training schedule, consisting of $36$ epochs with learning rate drops after the $27$th and $33$rd epoch with a factor $0.1$.
-Our models are trained on $2$ GPUs with batch size $2$, while using the same data augmentation scheme as in \cite{carion2020end}.
+Our main experiment results with the ResNet-50 and ResNet-101 backbones in Subsection~\ref{sec:main_experiments}, are obtained by using the 3x training schedule, consisting of $36$ epochs with learning rate drops after the $27$th and $33$rd epoch with a factor $0.1$.
+For the experiments in Subsection~\ref{sec:balance} and the ResNeXt-101 experiments in Subsection~\ref{sec:large}, we use the 1x training schedule instead, consisting of $12$ epochs with learning rate drops after the $9$th and $11$th epoch with a factor $0.1$.
+Our ResNet-50 and ResNet-101 models are trained on $2$ GPUs with batch size $2$, whereas our ResNeXt-101 models are trained on a single GPU with batch size $2$.